 “I remember we were both working at a facility, and even though we had the same job and she had started before me, I was paid more.
 It didn’t seem right.”
 He’s learned this is a discrepancy faced by many women entering the workforce and has resolved to do what he can to change that.

 The foundation also tries to assemble participants from different economic backgrounds.
 “We want them to experience working with a team that’s different from the kind of people they grew up with, or may be most comfortable with,” said Kela.
 “Companies are increasingly diverse, and learning to understand the perspectives of others is a skill that can be taught and learned, just like any other.”

-Because of Kela’s professional marketing experience, the KD Hall interns, many who are also BC students, focus on areas of marketing, public relations, graphic design, multimedia, social media, and videography.
-This summer they worked on a 30-min. documentary, Discovering You, which features women leaders across the state of Washington including interviews with Washington State Supreme Court Justice Mary Yu, Seattle Deputy Chief Carmen Best, and actress Abby Dylan.
+Because of Kela’s professional marketing experience, the KD Hall interns, many of whom are also BC students, focus on areas of marketing, public relations, graphic design, multimedia, social media and videography.
+Last summer they worked on a 30-minute documentary, Discovering You, which features women leaders across the state of Washington.
+It includes interviews with Washington State Supreme Court Justice Mary Yu, Seattle Interim Chief Carmen Best and actress Abby Dylan.
 The film premiered in September at the 2nd Annual Women on the Rise Leadership Conference held at the Museum of Flight.